 QAEco work on a range of topics, species and locations related to ecosystem management.
 Overall, we are committed to research regarding conservation and management decisions.
 We are passionate about modelling using a range of methods to understand more about the natural world.
 The topics highlighted below are a broad overview of our work.
 While we are based in Melbourne, Victoria, Australia our projects are located throughout Australia and with many international collaborations.

 We are passionate about conservation.
-We undertake fieldwork to understand management implications and apply the principles of our other research themes to threatened species and communities.
+We undertake fieldwork to understand management implications and apply the principles of our other research themes to threatened species, communities and ecosystems.

 We develop, test and apply methods for predicting species distributions and abundance.
 Our research in population modelling is broad with topics ranging from theoretical, mathematical and management applications, particularly for threatened species, invasive species, fire, or scenario planning such as climate change.